Scholarships by Invitation

 Scholarship Day Program

-The Scholarship Day will include writing an essay and interviews with individual professors.
+The Scholarship Day activities will include writing an essay and participate in two interviews with individual professors.
 These interviews are designed to learn more about the candidate (the information we cannot get from a high school transcript and test scores).
-Also, the candidates will be asked to write an essay in response to one of several topics selected by the Scholarship Committee.
+The essay is a response to one of several topics selected by the Scholarship Committee.
 The essay, combined with faculty interviews and academic record, will be the basis on which the competitive scholarships are awarded.

-In addition to completing the required parts of the day, candidates and their families will have the opportunity to take tours of the campus, be our guests at lunch, and meet with faculty and current students to hear what they have to say about their experiences at Trine.
-The admission and financial aid staff will also be available to meet with the candidates and families.
+In addition to completing the required parts of the day, candidates and their families will have the opportunity to take tours of campus, meet with faculty and current students to hear what they have to say about their experiences at Trine, and be our guests at lunch.
+The admission staff will also be available to answer questions.

 - Must continue to maintain full-time student status (minimum 12 credits per semester)